kedarchandrayan/vllm-poc/README.md

 - `docker build .`: This command initiates the build process.
 The . at the end denotes the build context, the directory containing the Dockerfile and other necessary files.
 - `--target vllm`: Specifies the target stage in the multi-stage Dockerfile.
 In this case, it indicates that only the stage named vllm and its dependencies should be built.
 - `--tag vllm`: Assigns the name "vllm" to the final image that will be built.
 - `--build-arg max_jobs=8`: Passes a build argument named max_jobs with a value of 8 to the Dockerfile.
-This argument is used in the Dockerfile with the line ENV MAX_JOBS=$max_jobs to set the environment variable MAX_JOBS, which is used to control parallelism in theninja build system.
+This argument is used in the Dockerfile with the line ENV MAX_JOBS=$max_jobs to set the environment variable MAX_JOBS, which is used to control parallelism in the ninja build system.

 ### Run Server
 Following is the command for running the server: